What are Coralline Algae?

 - You can remove it manually by using stainless-steel scraper (link to check the price on Amazon) or just a simple razorblade.
 Warning: Do not use a scraper or razorblade in the acrylic tank.
 They will leave scratches.

 - Another way is to remove the necessary components and soak them in white vinegar from time to time.
 It will dissolve the Coralline algae.

-- Introduce Urchins into your tanks.
+- Introduce Urchins (for example, Tuxedo urchin) into your tanks.
 Most of them will eat filamentous algae and Coralline algae as well.